lawrencecpaulson/lawrencecpaulson.github.io/_posts/2024-01-31-Russells_Paradox.md

 The story of Russell's paradox is well known.
-[Gottlob Frege](https://plato.stanford.edu/entries/frege/) had written a treatise on the foundations of arithmetic, a formal logic and a development of elementary mathematics from first principles.
+[Gottlob Frege](https://plato.stanford.edu/entries/frege/) had written a treatise on the foundations of arithmetic, presenting a formal logic and a development of elementary mathematics from first principles.
 Bertrand Russell, upon reading it, wrote to Frege mostly to praise the work, but asking a critical question.
 Frege replied to express his devastation at seeing his life's work ruined.
 Some later commentators went further, saying that Russell's paradox refuted the entire [logicist approach](https://plato.stanford.edu/entries/logicism/#)